-It’s that time of year again.
-The temperatures are starting to change for the better, and that “itch” to get back out onto the golf course may be starting to emerge.
-If you are like me, you check your weather app at least four or five times a day to see if the conditions for the upcoming weekend are going to be suitable playing conditions (mid 40s, no wind/rain = good for me).
+It is finally time!
+If you are like me, that “itch” to get back out onto the golf course may be starting to emerge.
+You check your weather app at least four or five times a day to see if the conditions for the upcoming weekend are going to be suitable playing (no wind/rain = good for me).

-Most of us might have been lucky to get out and play a handful of times over the winter, but some might be picking up a club for the first time in almost five months when that first tee time rolls around.
-Regardless of how many times you have played in recent months, everyone can benefit from improving golf-specific fitness areas before the full-fledged season begins here in Indy in the next few weeks.
+Most of us might have been lucky to get out and play a handful of times over the winter, but some might be picking up a club for the first time in almost five months or more when that first tee time rolls around.
+Regardless of how many times you have played in recent months, everyone can benefit from improving golf-specific fitness areas before the full-fledged season begins.

 About a year or so ago, I wrote a blog called “Caddy Smack” (hence “Caddy Smack Deuce”).
 Caddy Smack was designed to give you a few starting points on how you can increase one very important aspect of the golf swing, rotational power.
 Rotational power is a very important force-generating factor and may help you gain a few extra yards off of the tee.
 But as most of you probably know, there is MUCH more to the golf swing than just power.
 Follow along as I go over five of the most important fitness areas to improve that can have a direct impact on your swing.